Children who have had a bilingual start in life are able to solve problems better and faster because their brains are open to new ideas.

 Bilingual children grow into more flexible, culturally inclusive adults.

 The Bilingual Future Programme helps children to become bilingual naturally through play at a young age.
 It recommends daily contact with an additional language at home and at preschool from birth onwards.
-It focuses on English for children and works with specialist publisher, Yellow house English to provide the creative solution of a course that children choose to use and which delivers the Programme’s goals internationally.
+It focuses on English for children and works with specialist publisher, Yellow house Education to provide the creative solution of a course that children choose to use and which delivers the Programme’s goals internationally.

 Bilingual Future is a universal programme that gives every child the opportunity to become bilingual.